 Prof Dr Heike Neuroth, University of Applied Sciences Potsdam

 Heike Neuroth, currently Professor of Library Science and Vice Dean of Research at the Faculty of Information Sciences, has more than 20 years of working experience in the field of information sciences.
 Previous employers include Göttingen State and University Library (SUB Göttingen) and Max Planck Digital Library (MPDL) at Max Planck Society.
 She is active in numerous organisations and working groups, such as RDA and Priority Initiative “Digital Information”.
-She was appointed Executive Board Vice Chairman of the German chapter RDA effective March, 2018.
+She was appointed Executive Board Vice Chairman of the German chapter of RDA effective March, 2018.
 Her research focus lies on digital humanities and research data (management).
 Together with Humboldt University of Berlin she is involved in a cooperative graduate program which will cover different aspects of digital data management.

 Prof Dr Rianne Letschert, Maastricht University